mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 ```

 <!-- markdownlint-disable DOCSMD004 -->
-::: info Passing a secure password in batch jobs and scripts
+::: tip Passing a secure password in batch jobs and scripts
 To eliminate the need to interactively enter a password you can use ==`.pgpass`== [file](https://www.postgresql.org/docs/current/libpq-pgpass.html) located in a user's home directory.
 In such a case, use **pg_dump** with the parameter `-w` instead of `-W`.
 This file should contain lines of the following format: `<hostname>:<port>:<database>:<user>:<password>`.
 Each of the first four fields can be a literal value, or *, which matches anything.
 The line of `*:*:*:*:<password>` allows to use the same password for any database connection.
 On Linux or Mac systems, set the file's mode to `0600` by `chmod 600 ~/.pgpass`.
 Otherwise, it will be ignored.
 :::
 <!-- markdownlint-enable DOCSMD004 -->